Contributed By Afridi & Angell

 A mortgage over a vessel can be created by a notarised instrument that must be registered in the register of ships (in the jurisdiction where the vessel is registered).
 A vessel mortgage in the UAE is created under the Commercial Maritime Law No 26 of 2981 (as amended by Law No 11 of 1988) (Maritime Law).
 The Maritime Law permits the mortgage of a vessel if its total tonnage exceeds ten tonnes.
 A vessel being mortgaged in the UAE must be registered with the National Transport Authority (NTA).
 A UAE vessel mortgage must be created once both:

 Security over movables under the Pledge Law

-It is possible to register a mortgage in the emirates movables collateral registry, in accordance with the following requirements under the Implementing Regulations:
+It is possible to register a mortgage in the Security Register in accordance with the following requirements under the Pledge Law as follows:

 Shares are the most common financial instruments that may be pledged as security.
 It is now possible to mortgage shares in a UAE limited liability company.

 A commercial pledge can be granted over both:

 The Companies Law regulates the creation of mortgages and pledges over shares of public shareholdings and private shareholding companies.